 If you need to know more about the weather in Japan month by month to make your decision, you can read my previous article here.

-Another good reason to travel to Japan in December, January or February are the lower prices.
+Another good reason to travel to Japan in December, January, or February is the lower prices.
 Indeed, since these months are not very researched, the prices are lower.

 Japan works pretty much like any destination, if you travel during the low season, you get to avoid the higher prices.
-And this concerns not only the flights, but also the accommodations and certain activities that you might enjoy in Japan.
+This concerns not only the flights but also the accommodations and certain activities that you might enjoy in Japan.
 For instance, certain parks or gardens have higher entrance fees when you visit during the cherry blossom season.
-So when you visit during winter, you avoid all these extra fees that can be really annoying for your travel budget.
+So when you visit during winter, you avoid all these extra fees that can be annoying for your travel budget.

 Shirakawa-go is a magnificent traditional village, located in the Gifu Prefecture, that is recognized as a World Heritage Site.
 This village is characterized by typical houses using a particular kind of construction.
 They are tall but narrow, with roofs that almost touch the ground due to heavy snowfalls during winter.
 These houses are masterpieces of the past, and even if some were converted into museums and guesthouses, many are still residences.